Does Pet Insurance Cover Pregnancy?

 Do You Need Pregnancy Coverage?

 Whether pregnancy coverage makes financial sense depends on several factors, including your pet’s breed and your breeding plans.
-Here's how to figure out if the additional monthly cost is worth it for your pet.
+Here's how to figure out if the adding this optional coverage to your pet insurance is worth it.

 Assess your pet's risk level